 RFID Plastic Beverage Cups: Once inside the stadium, as with most live sporting events, enthusiastic fans relish a frosty beverage while enjoying the action.
 Vendors at the World Cup venues treated fans to a unique plastic beer cup, enhanced with a small embedded microphone and organic light-emitting diode (OLED) lights.
 During instances of loud crowd noise, such as cheers for a soccer goal, the innovative cups reacted with corresponding bursts of colored light, creating an impressive visual effect throughout the stadium.
 Intended to deliver this novelty for only the short duration of a soccer match, the maker of these cups relied upon sourcing low-cost components to successfully deliver up to 10 million cups at an acceptable price point.

 High-Tech NFC Soccer Balls: The official ball used in the 2018 World Cup was the Adidas Telstar 18, the latest update of the original ball used in the 1970 competition.
-This newest Telstar includes more modern technology, a near-field communication (NFC) chip embedded beneath the Adidas logo authenticating the ball as a legitimate non-counterfeit, as well providing the purchaser with a host of interactive features via a smartphone app.
+This newest Telstar includes more modern technology, a near-field communication (NFC) chip embedded beneath the Adidas logo authenticating the ball as a legitimate non-counterfeit, as well as providing the purchaser with a host of interactive features via a smartphone app.
 This NFC chip includes specific information about each ball and GPS tracking, as well as unlocking digital games, access to World Cup insider updates and online discussions, along with other exclusive content.

 The soccer fans among us at Syrma took particular notice of where and how these applications benefited the World Cup fan experience.
 Considering the eternal worldwide popularity of soccer and other sports, we look forward to helping sports-minded OEMs bring further next-generation innovations to this lucrative global market.